fshowalter/franksmovielog.com-v1/content/reviews/0048-what-about-bob-1991.md

 venue_notes:
 ---

 No Disney film could have dared the darker, more manic edge this film deserved.
-Still, Murray’s performance remains entertaining.
+Still, Bill Murray’s performance remains entertaining.